JohnBorghi/Supporting_Scientific_Data/SSD_06_Sharing.md

 ## Chapter Summary

-This chapter covers how researchers can share data effectively and appropriately with themselves, their collaborators, and maybe even the public.
+This chapter covers how researchers can share data effectively and appropriately with themselves, their collaborators, and more broadly.

 The chapter is built around the principle that all data must be managed, but not all data necessarily needs to be shared (openly).